Bread & Roses 2025/2

 Hadewijch/AMSAB, Antwerp/Ghent, 1996, 253 p., ill., softcover

 There are approximately 15 million Greeks.
-Almost half live outside the borders of Greece.
-The Greek community in Belgium numbers 25.000 people.
-Fleeing great poverty and political instability, they came here as 'guest workers' in the 1950s and 1960s.
-They went to work in the Limburg coal mines, among other things.
-Today they are well integrated, with children and grandchildren.
+Nearly half live outside Greece's borders.
+The Greek community in Belgium numbers 25,000.
+Fleeing extreme poverty and political instability, they arrived here in the 1950s and 1960s as "guest workers."
+They worked in the Limburg coal mines, among other places.
+Today, they are well-integrated, with children and grandchildren.
 Three generations, each with their own story about the tension between Greek roots and being Belgian.

-Maria Dermitzaki has a special way of telling those stories.
-She uses two working instruments: the eye and the pen.
-With photos and texts she pours intangible heritage and oral tradition into one poetic mix.
+Maria Dermitzaki has a unique way of telling these stories.
+She uses two tools: her eye and her pen.
+With photos and text, she blends intangible heritage and oral tradition into a poetic blend.

 The Belgian economist Ernest Mandel (1923-1995) was an undogmatic Marxist thinker and a radical politician.
-Internationally, he exerted a great influence on the generation of '68.
-His writings appeared in more than forty languages.
-In addition to his political-theoretical work, he wrote, among other things, Select Murders, a study of the crime novel.
-He enjoyed international recognition as an author and scholar and was feared by governments and their secret services in East and West.
+He exerted a major international influence on the generation of '68.
+His writings have appeared in more than forty languages.
+In addition to his political-theoretical work, he wrote, among other works, "Uitgelezen moorden" (Selected Murders), a study of the crime novel.
+He enjoyed international recognition as an author and scholar and was feared by governments and their secret services in both East and West.

 Jan Willem Stutje was the first to gain access to Mandel's archive.
-He has unearthed a wealth of information and spoken to many key players.
-He discovered special, sometimes shocking facts.
-This biography thus offers an exciting glimpse into the workshop of Mandel, whose encounters with philosophers such as Sartre, Ernst Bloch and Lucien Goldmann, and with scholars such as Roman Rosdolsky and Perry Anderson, are closely followed.
+He has unearthed a wealth of information and spoken with many key figures.
+He discovered extraordinary, sometimes disturbing facts.
+This biography thus offers an exciting glimpse into Mandel's studio, closely following his encounters with philosophers such as Sartre, Ernst Bloch, and Lucien Goldmann, and with scholars such as Roman Rosdolsky and Perry Anderson.
 We also see Mandel on the barricades.
-In the often exciting story, fellow fighters such as Rudi Dutschke, Tariq Ali and Alain Krivine come to life.
-The attention paid to the tragedy in Mandel's existence is surprising.
-The author has succeeded in penetrating its more intimate spheres.
+In this often gripping account, fellow fighters like Rudi Dutschke, Tariq Ali, and Alain Krivine come to life.
+The attention to the tragedy of Mandel's life is surprising.
+The author has succeeded in penetrating the more intimate realms of his life.

-In a search for the connection between public and private life, the book sketches a complete and in-depth picture of Ernest Mandel.
+In its exploration of the connection between public and private life, the book paints a complete and in-depth picture of Ernest Mandel.

 Jan Willem Stutje